barrettanderson/portfolio-project-rails/NOTES.md

 To Do
     scope method ideas
         - List orders by user
+        Orders
+            Look at orders by user, food bank could look at user orders.
+Route method.
+FoodBank.orders by user.
         - List orders by foodbank
     Food Bank
         ** scope :food_bank_orders, -> { Order.all.where("food_bank_id == self.id") }